Omore-Salam/Omore-Salam/README.md

 - 🌱 My stak include but not limited to: HTML, CSS, JAVASCRIPT, ECMASCRIPT6+, XML, REACT JS, PHP, FIGMA, ADOBE XD, CANVA.
 - 💞️ I am looking to collaborate on any idea, project, full-time or part-time job that has the potential of making the world a better place for everyone.
 - 📫 The fastest way to reach me is via: Abdulsalamomore@gmail.com, but you can also check me out on twitter and linkedin via https://www.twitter.com/omore_salam, https://www.linkedin.com/in/abdulsalam-omore-300835189 respectively.
+- 📖 I also write as a Technical Writer on Medium, read my articles via: https://medium.com/@abdulsalamomore.

 <!---
 Omore-Salam/Omore-Salam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.